dbass-twist/SEIR-10-26-20/projects/project-1/project-1-requirements.md

 1. **Video Poker**
 1. **Checkers** (no AI required - player vs. player is fine)
 1. **Solitaire**
-1. **Battleship** (would require a little AI to implement a computer opponent)
+1. **Battleship** (would require some AI to implement a computer opponent)

-**It is highly recommended that you choose from the above list, however, if you feel confident and have a game not on the list that you'd like to code, please be sure to get approval from your instructor before starting your planning (wireframes & pseudocode)!**
+**Only the above games are approved.
+Any deviation, which is extremely discouraged, must receive approval from your instructor before starting your planning (wireframes & pseudocode)!**

 > IMPORTANT:  Because it's important to demonstrate your ability to perform DOM manipulation using JavaScript, all games should be DOM-based, not canvas-based.